 District #201 discourages parents from taking students on vacations during periods when school is in session.
 Such vacations disrupt the continuity of a student's learning and create educational problems.
+Days off for vacations are Unexcused Absences.

 Truancy

 District #201 considers a student to be truant when she/he is absent without a valid cause for a school day or portion thereof, as defined in 105 ILCS 5/26-2a of the Illinois School Code